chef-boneyard/chef-web-docs-2016/includes_dsl_recipe/includes_dsl_recipe_method_control_matcher_directory.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-Matchers are available for files and directories.
-Use this matcher to define audits for directories that test if the directory exists, is mounted, and linked to.
-The directory matcher uses the same matching syntax (``expect(file("foo"))`` as the file matcher.
+Matchers are available for directories.
+Use this matcher to define audits for directories that test if the directory exists, is mounted, and if it is linked to.
+This matcher uses the same matching syntax---``expect(file("foo"))``---as the files.
 The following matchers are available for directories:

 .. list-table::
    :widths: 60 420